Darkpaster/Darkpaster.github.io/src/content/topics/en/society/research-reproducibility.md

 ### Success: The Discovery of Insulin as an Example of True Science

 Frederick Banting was a surgeon with no lab, no money, and no connections.
-He only had a hunch about how to save patients with type 1 diabetes—a disease that was a death sentence in the early 20th century.
+He only had a hunch about how to save patients with type 1 diabetes — a disease that was a death sentence in the early 20th century.
 Despite skepticism from his colleagues, he was given a student assistant and a small laboratory.

 A few weeks later, they obtained a pancreatic extract that lowered blood sugar levels in dogs.
-Thus, insulin was discovered—a medicine that does not cure diabetes but saves millions of lives.
+Thus, insulin was discovered — a medicine that does not cure diabetes but saves millions of lives.
 The patent was sold for a symbolic dollar to make the drug accessible to all.

 ## Hidden Mechanisms: How "Bad" Science Is Made